 If your program uses CALL statements to execute stored procedures, the CLIENT_MULTI_RESULTS flag must be enabled.
 This is because each CALL returns a result to indicate the call status, in addition to any result sets that might be returned by statements executed within the procedure.
 Because CALL can return multiple results, you should process them using a loop that calls mysql_next_result() to determine whether there are more results.

 If you do not call mysql_next_result() after processing the query, subsequent queries will fail with an out of sequence error, and lighty returns a 500 error.

-#5 Updated by benbrown almost 5 years ago
+#5 Updated by benbrown about 5 years ago

 - File mod_mysql_vhost_2009062102.patch added